 Tuesday, November 19

+The global economy is showing the effects of more than a year of intense trade conflict and many economists are predicting more trouble ahead.
 Should Canadian businesses be optimistic or pessimistic regarding the current economic situation?
 Join Pierre Cléroux, Vice President, Research and Chief Economist of BDC, as he presents the most up-to-date information on the performance of national and global economies.
 From challenges related to labour shortage to trade relationship with the United States, discover how Canadian businesses should navigate the economy to position themselves for growth.

 Pierre Cléroux was appointed Vice President, Research and Chief Economist at BDC in 2012.